-The Company has investments in and/or acts as the managing partner of various partnerships, limited liability companies, or registered mutual funds.
-These entities were established for the purpose of investing in securities of public or private companies, or municipal debt obligations and were initially financed through the capital commitments or seed investments of the members.
+The Company has investments in various partnerships, limited liability companies, or registered mutual funds.
+These entities were established for the purpose of investing in securities of public or private companies, or municipal debt obligations, or providing financing to senior living facilities, and were initially financed through the capital commitments or seed investments of the members.

-VIEs are entities in which equity investors lack the characteristics of a controlling financial interest or do not have sufficient equity at risk for the entity to finance its activities.
-The determination as to whether an entity is a VIE is based on the amount and nature of the members' equity investment in the entity.
-The Company also considers other characteristics such as the power through voting rights or similar rights to direct the activities of an entity that most significantly impact the entity's economic performance.
-For those entities that meet the deferral provisions defined by ASU 2010-10, the Company considers characteristics such as the ability to influence the decision making about the entity's activities and how the entity is financed.
-The Company has identified certain of the entities described above as VIEs.
-These VIEs had net assets approximating \$0.2 billion at December 31, 2015.
-The Company's exposure to loss from these VIEs is \$4.6 million, which is the carrying value of its capital contributions recorded in investments on the statement of financial condition at December 31, 2015.
-The Company had no liabilities related to these VIEs at December 31, 2015.
+Effective January 1, 2016, the Company adopted ASU 2015-02.
+The guidance defines VIEs as entities in which equity investors lack the characteristics of a controlling financial interest or do not have sufficient equity at risk for the entity to finance its activities.
+The determination as to whether an entity is a VIE is based on the structure and nature of each entity.
+The Company also considers other characteristics such as the power through voting rights or similar rights to direct the activities of an entity that most significantly impact the entity's economic performance and how the entity is financed.